hemihydrate/blog/00-intro.md

 frequency of visiting the toilet.

-"Acting like a girl" slipped through quite a few times in school and I was really happy about no one trying to beat me up, but also understood it's too dangerous to continue when I saw how someone basically doing this all the time is being treated by their classmates.
+"Acting like a girl" slipped through quite a few times in school and I was really happy no one tried to beat me up, but also understood it was too dangerous to continue when I saw how someone basically doing this all the time is being treated by their classmates.
 Hopefully they are fine now.

 ## University